andresmvidaurre/andresmvidaurre/README.md

 ### Hi there 👋 I'm Andi!

-- 👯 I’m looking to collaborate on a webscraping and machine learning app that recognizes architecture styles based on user input.
-- 💬 Ask me about my trip to Spain! :sunny:
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andresvidaurre/) or [email](andresmvidaurre@gmail.com)
-- 😄 Pronouns: they/them/theirs
-- ⚡ Fun fact: :sweat_drops: showers :sweat_drops: help with creativity!

 My name is Andres, but you can call me Andi :blush: I’m a certified Data Scientist with a keen interest in harassing the impact data can have in our daily lives.
 I’ve recently worked on a number of projects focused on Natural Language processing, Neural Networks and other supervised machine learning techniques.
 I have 7+ years experience with data analysis across various sectors including healthcare, non-profit, environmental, and government.